Artificial Intelligence Legislation Tracker

 The rapid rise in interest in – and adoption of – artificial intelligence (“AI”) technology, including generative AI, has resulted in global demands for regulation and corresponding legislation.
 Microsoft, for one, has pushed for the development of “new law and regulations for highly capable AI foundation models” and the creation of a new agency in the United States to implement those new rules, as well as the establishment of licensing requirements in order for entities to operate the most powerful AI models.
 At the same time, Sam Altman, the CEO of ChatGPT-developer OpenAI, had called for “the creation of an agency that issues licenses for the development of large-scale A.I. models, safety regulations, and tests that A.I. models must pass before being released to the public,” among other things.

-What the U.S. has done to date is release non-binding guidance in the form of the AI Risk Management, the second draft of which was released by the National Institute of Standards and Technology in August 2022.
+What the U.S. has done to date is release non-binding guidance in the form of the AI Risk Management, the final AI Risk Management Framework (AI RMF 1.0) was released on Jan.
+26, 2023.
 Intended for voluntary use, the AI Risk Management Framework aims to enable companies to “address risks in the design, development, use, and evaluation of AI products, services, and systems” in light of the “rapidly evolving” AI research and development standards landscape.

-Shortly thereafter, in October 2022, the White House Office of Science and Technology Policy published the Blueprint for the Development, Use and Deployment of Automated Systems at the center of which are five principles that intended to minimize potential harm from AI systems.
+Before that, in October 2022, the White House Office of Science and Technology Policy published the Blueprint for an AI Bill of Rights, at the center of which are five principles that intended to minimize potential harm from AI systems.
 (Those five principles are: safe and effective systems; algorithmic discrimination protection; data privacy; notice and explanation; and human alternatives, consideration, and fallback.)

 Despite such lags in regulation, a growing number of new AI-focused bills coming from lawmakers at the federal and state levels are worth keeping an eye on.
 With that in mind, here is a running list of key domestic legislation that industry occupants should be aware of – and we will continue to track substantive developments for each and update accordingly …